enthusi/feline/paper.md

     equal-contrib: true
     affiliation: 2
 affiliations:
- - name: Jon Doe, Jr. Fellow, Jon Doe University, USA
+ - name: Institute of Physics and Astronomy, University of Potsdam, 14476 Potsdam, Germany
    index: 1
+ - name: Institute of Computer Science and Computational Science, University of Potsdam, 14476 Potsdam, Germany
+   index: 2
-date: 27 Mai 2024
+date: 01 June 2024
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post: